shelf system (2025)

 According to comixjoint.com, “Googiewaumer is a good example of The Print Mint being willing to print anything that walked through the door.
 They printed 10,000 copies of this comic book at the beginning of the underground frenzy and three years later, after millions of undergrounds had been sold, The Print Mint still had copies of Googiewaumer gathering dust in their warehouse.”

-Despite the unbeloved status the comic seems to have among enthusiasts, as well as its own creator, Googiewammur stands out as one of the most avant-garde works to emerge from the 60’s underground comics scene, pushing the medium into territories neither seen before nor since.
-The shapes of the panels mimic the organic, goopy appendages of the “Super Ghurbs”, drawing styles and orientation of panels change on the same page, and word bubbles are sometimes filled for pages with just made-up words and images.
-Googiewammur is a testament to the free space created by 60’s counterculture that allowed artists to create and distribute truly strange work, regardless of its commercial viability or lack-there-of.
+Despite the unbeloved status the comic seems to have among enthusiasts, as well as its own creator, Googiewaumer stands out as one of the most avant-garde works to emerge from the 60’s underground comics scene, pushing the medium into territories never seen before and rarely since.
+The shapes of the panels mimic the organic, fungal appendages of the “Super Ghurbs”, illustration styles and orientation of panels change on the same page, and speech bubbles are as likely to be filled with coherent sentences as they are to be with made-up words and icons.
+Googiewaumer is a testament to the free space created by 60’s counterculture that allowed artists to create and distribute truly strange work, regardless of its commercial viability or lack-there-of.

 back